Thenlie/readme-generator/README.md

 npm start
 ```

 Now, you will be given a number of prompts to answer.
 Once you answer all of the questions the `README.md` file will be created in the `/out` folder of the project.
 This process can be seen in the GIF below.
 From there simply copy the README from the `/out` directory and paste it in your new project.

+> **NOTE:** If you make any code changes, be sure to run `npm run build` again.
+>
+> This will output JavaScript files to the `/dist` directory which are used by node.
+Finally, to run the application, use the command `npm start`.

 ## License

 <details>